vinayk94/Dehyping_LLMs/LLMs_in_Legacy_systems_modernization.md

 This approach helps organizations avoid the risks of "Big Bang" cutover while still making meaningful progress toward modernization goals.

-## Measuring Success

-Modernization success can be measured through concrete metrics.
+* Success Metric: Modernization success can be measured through concrete metrics.
 For instance, the article describes how reverse engineering efficiency for a 10,000-line codebase improved from 6 weeks to 2 weeks through systematic approaches.
 Such metrics help organizations understand the real impact of their modernization efforts.

-## Conclusion

 Legacy system modernization remains a significant challenge in software engineering.
 While tools and techniques have evolved to make the process safer and more systematic, organizations still struggle with the fundamental challenges of understanding complex systems and preserving critical business knowledge.
 Success requires a balanced approach that combines technical analysis with business understanding, all while maintaining a focus on delivering incremental value.